aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 }
 ```

-This C# code shows you how to XXX:
+This C# code shows you how LinkAllFontsHtmlController is implemented:

 ```c#
 public class LinkAllFontsHtmlController : EmbedAllFontsHtmlController